mkpvishnu/Kode-Karate/README.md

 - Add a utilities view
 - New utility for converting request logs to curl commands

+#### 1.2.0
+- Added Response Diff Tool in utilities section
+- Enhanced JSON comparison capabilities
+- Visual diff highlighting for API responses

 ### Note:
 This extension is not sponsored by Karate or anyway associated with the devs of karate DSL.
-They are awesome people and they have their own official extension available for both vscode and IntteliJ.Please check out there for official support -> https://www.karatelabs.io/
+They are awesome people and they have their own official extension available for both vscode and IntteliJ.
+Please check out there for official support -> https://www.karatelabs.io/

 ## Contributing

 We welcome contributions!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.